erqihuang/Spectral-Propagation-Net/README.md

 ### Testing

 ## Citation
-If you find our work useful for your research, please consider citing the following papers
+If you find our work useful for your research, please consider citing the following paper
 ```
 @ARTICLE{9760181,
 author={Huang, Erqi and Zhang, Maoqi and Ma, Zhan and Chen, Linsen and Zhuang, Yiyu and Cao, Xun},